opral/monorepo/packages/paraglide/paraglide-js/README.md

 <doc-comments>
 <doc-comment text="Just tried Paraglide JS from @inlangHQ.
 This is how i18n should be done!
 Totally new level of DX for both implementation and managing translations!
 Superb support for SvelteKit as well ⭐" author="Patrik Engborg" icon="mdi:twitter" data-source="https://twitter.com/patrikengborg/status/1747260930873053674"></doc-comment>
-<doc-comment text="I was messing with various i18n frameworks and tools in combination with Astro, and i must say that Paraglide was the smoothest experience.
+<doc-comment text="I was messing with various i18n frameworks and tools in combination with Astro, and must say that Paraglide was the smoothest experience.
 I have migrated my website from i18next and it was a breeze.
 SSG and SSR worked out of the box (which was the first one for me), and overall DX is great.
 Thanks for your work!" author="Dalibor Hon" icon="mdi:discord" data-source="https://discord.com/channels/897438559458430986/1096039983116202034/1220796380772307004"></doc-comment>
 <doc-comment text="The lib is great guys!" author="ktarmyshov" icon="mdi:github"></doc-comment>
 <doc-comment text="Thank you for that huge work you have done and still doing!" author="ZerdoX-x" icon="mdi:github"></doc-comment>
 </doc-comments>